Cherry blossom lemonade

 - Make a cherry blossom simple syrup

 Start by warming a little amount of water.
-Pour it over the cherry blossoms powder and sweetener and stir to dissolve.
+Pour it over the cherry blossoms powder and the sweetener for your choice.

 Add a tablespoon lemon juice.